 The understanding of stress

 Many hundreds of years later this knowledge that was basic to Ayurveda became new to the Western mind.
 Hans Selye, a Hungarian endocrinologist, was the first Westerner to give a scientific explanation for biological stress.
-In 1936, Hans Selye created the stress model "General Adaption Syndrome", which thoroughly explains the stress response and how aging and disease are caused by chronic exposure to stress.
-There are 3 phases of GAS:
+In 1936, Hans Selye created the stress model "General Adaption Syndrome," (GAS) which thoroughly explains the stress response and how aging and disease are caused by chronic exposure to stress.

 - The Alarm Phase: The immediate reaction to a stressor.
 In the initial phase of stress, humans exhibit a "fight or flight" response, which prepares the body for physical activity.
 However, this initial response can also decrease the effectiveness of the immune system, making persons more susceptible to illness during this phase.